teddyhn/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?

+Passing data to components without having to go top-down like with props.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions contain information that describe to the reducer how we want our state to be updated.
+Updates to the state are all reflected in the store which manages state for the entire Redux application.
+The store is known as the 'single source of truth' because all components in a Redux application are rendered and updated based on state which is managed by the store.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+Application state is immutable as opposed to Component state which is mutable.
+Application state would be preferred when global access to state is required rather than passing down state locally through props.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+redux-thunk allows for asynchronous flow of actions dispatched to reducers.
+Redux-thunk changes action-creators by intercepting what is returned when the action-creator is called and forward the action to the reducer if an action is returned, or invoke a function and pass the dispatch function as an argument if a function is returned.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!

+Redux because after wrapping your head around it, it becomes intuitive to manage state by dispatching actions to reducers all while having a single, global source for state in the store.

 ## Project Set Up